rafaelfiume/Salume/README.md

 Check the application spec [here](http://rafaelfiume.github.io/Salume).
 Access the [status page](http://app.rafaelfiume.com/salume/supplier/status) in production.

-This application is continuous delivered everytime code is pushed into master and the build passes.
+This application is continuous delivered every time code is pushed into master and the build passes.

 ## Running the Application